Skip to content

 Myth #4

-If she didn’t say ‘no’ then it wasn't rape.
+If she didn’t say 'no' then it wasn't rape

-Fact: Not saying ‘no’ is not the same as someone giving their consent.
+The facts: not saying ‘no’ is not the same as someone giving their consent.
 If someone seems unsure, stays quiet, moves away or doesn’t respond, they are not agreeing to sexual activity.

 Find out more about consent